Frequently Asked Questions

 32 - Is it OK for me to use the Hoka Hey Motorcycle Challenge™ logo?

 The Hoka Hey Motorcycle Challenge™ name and logo are trademark protected and may not be used without the express permission of the Medicine Show LLC.
-Authorization may be granted in accordance with our with established policy for fundraising purposes only.
+Authorization may be granted in accordance with our with established logo policy for fundraising purposes only.

 Under no circumstances will authorization be granted for personal use or for modification of the Hoka Hey Motorcycle Challenge™ brand name or logo.